particle-iot/docs/src/content/datasheets/electron-(cellular)/e-series-datasheet.md

 ### Overview

 The E Series module is an IOT platform for creating cellular-connected products.
 It is an industrial version of Particle's Electron dev kit.
 It is specifically designed for mass scale manufacturing and integration.
-It comes with and an affordable data plan for low-bandwidth applications.
-Plus it's available for more than 100 countries worldwide!
+It comes with an affordable data plan for low-bandwidth applications.
+Plus the E Series is available for more than 100 countries worldwide!

 It also comes with Particle's development tools and cloud platform for managing and interacting with your new connected hardware.